apache/mahout/website/README.md

 - [ ] Significant clean up of `/community/mahout-wiki.md`
 - [ ] Update of `/community/powered-by-mahout.md`
 - [ ] Folks need to review their contact info in `community/professional-support.md`
-- [ ] Get rid of `developer/patch-check-list.md` and add it to the notes as a checkbox when opening a PR (see zeppelin)
+- [-] Get rid of `developer/patch-check-list.md` and add it to the notes as a checkbox when opening a PR (see zeppelin)
-- [ ] `developer/release-notes.md` stuck on 0.12.0... bump it.
+- [x] `developer/release-notes.md` stuck on 0.12.0... bump it.
 - [x] refactor to 'top-site' and 'docs' as we need a different jekyll build to change base path for new docs version
+- [x] Sign up for google analytics